nasa/astrobee/scripts/docker/readme.md

     docker# /src/astrobee/src/scripts/docker/run_tests.sh [package]

 The package argument is optional.
 By default, it tests all packages.

+If debugging a CI failure that is specific to a particular OS version, run `run_headless.sh` with the `--xenial`, `--bionic`, or `--focal` options to select the right OS version to replicate the failure.

 ## Run the Astrobee simulator in the container